argoproj/argo-rollouts/docs/features/traffic-management/plugins.md

 data:
   plugins: |-
     trafficrouters:
-    - plugin: "argoproj-labs/sample-rollouts-trafficrouter-plugin" # name of the plugin, it must match the name required by the plugin so it can find it's configuration
+    - name: "argoproj-labs/sample-rollouts-trafficrouter-plugin" # name of the plugin, it must match the name required by the plugin so it can find it's configuration
-      pluginLocation: "file://./my-custom-plugin" # supports http(s):// urls and file://
+      location: "file://./my-custom-plugin" # supports http(s):// urls and file://
 ```

 ### Using a HTTP(S) server to host the plugin executable